 Campnab vs Schnerp – The Final Rating

-After using both Campnab and Schnerp for a few months and running tons of scans, I would say that I’m happy with both camping reservation notification services and recommend both of them.
+After using both Campnab and Schnerp for a nearly a year and running tons of scans, I would say that I’m happy with both camping reservation notification services and recommend both of them.

-However, I think the overall winner is Schnerp because their subscription is cheaper and provides more scans for your money.
-But if you only want to scan one campground on a specific date using Campnab’s $10 pay-per-use or $10 subscription or you want to scan campgrounds in the United States, Campnab is still a great option.
+However, I think the overall winner is Schnerp because their subscription provides more frequent scans for your money.
+But if you want to scan campgrounds in the United States, Campnab is still a great option.

 READ NEXT: